 Here are some notes on the ingredients used in this recipe.
 Please see the recipe card for quantities.

-- Standard grade/all-purpose/plain flour/cake flour in South Africa is what you need for a light, airy muffin.
+Standard grade/all-purpose/plain flour makes for a light, airy muffin.

 Salt is a crucial ingredient in all baked goods.
 I use table salt in all my recipes.
 One teaspoon of table salt equals 1.5 teaspoons of Morton Kosher Salt or 2 teaspoons of Diamond Crystal.